bcstp/hugosite/content/post/2023-apr-action-items-and-events.md

 **Thursday, April 20**, 6:30pm - 8:30pm, Outback Steakhouse

-Brandon Walten of Texas Scorecard and will be sharing what’s HOT in the current legislative session.
+Brandon Walten of Texas Scorecard will be sharing what’s HOT in the current legislative session.
 We'll have more in an upcoming email.

 ---